Matthew Whitaker: Constitutional issues

-Whitaker stated in a question-and-answer session during his 2014 Iowa Senatorial campaign that "the courts are supposed to be the inferior branch".
-Whitaker was critical of the U.S. Supreme Court's decision in Marbury v.
-Madison (1803), the decision that allows judicial review of the constitutionality of the acts of the other branches of government, and several other Supreme Court holdings.
-When Whitaker later became acting Attorney General four years later, Harvard Law School professor Laurence Tribe commented on Whitaker's views that "the overall picture he presents would have virtually no scholarly support", and that they would be "'destabilizing' to society if he used the power of the attorney general to advance them".
+Whitaker stated in a question-and-answer session during his 2014 Iowa Senatorial campaign that "the courts are supposed to be the inferior branch.
+We have unfortunately off loaded many of our tough public policy issues onto the court and they've decided them".
+Relatedly, Whitaker was critical of the U.S. Supreme Court's decision in Marbury v.
+Madison (1803), which allows for judicial review, because of "the way it's looked at the Supreme Court as the final arbiter of constitutional issues."

 Whitaker also stated during his 2014 Senate bid that he would not support "secular" judges and that judges should "have a biblical view of justice".
 Asked if he meant Levitical or New Testament justice, he replied "I'm a New Testament".
 Although Whitaker never specifically commented on the ability of non-Christian judges to serve, Whitaker's answer was subsequently interpreted by various individuals and groups, including the Anti-Defamation League, to imply that he would disqualify non-Christian judges, and were condemned as unconstitutional.
 An ADL spokesperson said, "The notion that non-Christian judges are disqualified from service is patently wrong, and completely inconsistent with the U.S. Constitution, which explicitly bars any religious test for public office".

 Whitaker stated in 2013 he supports the right of states to nullify federal laws.
-Stephen Vladeck of University of Texas stated that Whitaker's views on nullification are "irreconcilable not only with the structure of the Constitution, but with its text, especially the text of the Supremacy Clause", and added that "For someone who holds those views to be the nation's chief law enforcement officer, even temporarily, is more than a little terrifying".